yast/yast-core/agent-system/doc/systemagent.md

 Load module in target system.
 _Arguments_ are module and options for it.
-+note+: Deprecated use bash agent directly to run insmod
+*note*: Deprecated use bash agent directly to run insmod

 The return value is true or false, depending of the success